Ultimate Guide to

 Popular Acoustic Guitars

-• Resonator: The resonator is a really interesting guitar, as it was one of the first ways in which people looked at trying to boost the volume.
+• Resonator: The resonator acoustic guitar dates back to pre-electric times and marks one of the first ways in which people looked at trying to boost volume.
 They did this by using a resonating metal cone inside of the body where the soundhole would normally be.
-This not only gives off a unique bright tone, but it also makes the sound a lot louder than a conventional guitar.
-While the volume issues of regular guitars has been solved with amplification, the Resonator is still heavily used in blues and bluegrass music.
+This not only gives off a unique bright tone, but it also makes the sound a lot louder than a conventional acoustic guitar.
+Resonator acoustic guitars are chiefly used for bluegrass, blues, and slide-guitar playing.

 Acoustic Guitar Body Woods